elgeeko1/pimp-my-gimp/README.md

 _Speedometer mounting_

 <img alt="Speedometer sensor placement" src="docs/scooter-speedometer-2.jpg" width="400px"></img><br/>
 _Mounting of magnets on moving axle and Hall Effect sensor.
-Ensure the Hall Effect sensor is proximate to magnets as they pass by without contacting them._
+Ensure the Hall Effect sensor is proximate to magnets as they pass by without contacting them.
+Try to space them out equally._

 ## Wiring